Young girl looking up in the sky

 Working together for young Londoners for 135 years

-We are London Youth, a charity on a mission to improve the lives of young people in London, challenging them to become the best they can.
-Young people need opportunities outside school to have fun with their friends, to learn new skills, to make a positive change in their communities and to shape the city they live in.
+Throughout our 135-year history, community youth organisations have provided a constant lifeline and a vital safe space outside the family and formal education, where young people can develop confidence, resilience and skills.
+Young people need opportunities outside school to have fun with their friends, to make a positive change in their communities and to shape the city they live in.

 Our vision is that all young Londoners grow up healthy, able to express themselves, navigate a fulfilling career and make a positive contribution in their communities.